ericvprice/rubric/README.md

 * short-circuiting exceptions to halt the processing of an item or the entire engine
 * user-injected exception handling
 * asynchronous and probabilistic engines
+* engine chaining and cloning
+* dynamic loading of scripted rules

 ## Motivation